Trard/token-stealer/README.md

 # Stealer

-Bot for informational purposes only
-Bot to steal tokens from github
+Bot to steal tokens from github.

+## Disclaimer
+Bot for informational purposes only.
+I am not responsible for any damage caused by the bot inside my repository.

 ## Installation
 > **[Node.js](https://nodejs.org/) is required**